MiriamPeskowitz/CLI-meditation/README.md

-# Meditation
+# Meditation/Time

 ## Description

-So you want a quick meditation, but every meditation site has a gazillion choices.
-It takes 20 minutes just to find the one you want, and then you have to go to work!
-They say too many choices make us unhappy.
-Here's the solution: five meditations to choose from.
-If you start obsessing, just choose #5 and be done with it.

-To run the gem from the command line:  meditation-start

-Happy calm!

-**

-Welcome to my CLI Data Gem project for the Flatiron School.
-It began as a more ambitious gem that scraped four sites and brought you four different types of info and wisdom with which to begin your day.
-It went wide instead of deep.
-I put that on hold to create this new version, which scrapes the Audio Dharma site to bring you a choice of five meditative talks.
+Sometimes I want to meditate or listen to an Audio Dharma talk, but then I get lost in choosing one, and then I give up.
+So I built Meditation/Time.
+It scrapes Audio Dharma, chooses the top five meditations for that day.
+Choose one by title, teacher or time, of just randomly type in a number from 1-5.

 github: https://github.com/MiriamPeskowitz/CLI-meditation

 ## Installation

+1. Install from command line as:

+    $ gem install meditation

+    To run from the command line, type:  meditation-start

-Add this line to your application's Gemfile:
+2: Add this line to your application's Gemfile:

 ```ruby
 gem 'meditation'
 ```
 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install meditation

 ## Usage
-To use CLI-Meditation: ruby bin/meditation-start in your console.
+To use CLI-Meditation: ruby bin/meditation-start in your console, or just meditation-start

 ## Development